CrowdStrike/falconpy/README.md

 FalconPy also supports interaction with all CrowdStrike regions (`US-1`, `US-2`, `EU-1` and `US-GOV-1`), custom connection and response timeouts, routing requests thru a list of proxies, and disabling SSL verification when required.

-This SDK provides two distinct methods for interacting with CrowdStrike's Falcon OAuth2 APIs: [Service Classes](#service-classes) and the [Uber Class](#the-uber-class).
+This SDK provides two distinct methods for interacting with CrowdStrike's Falcon APIs:

+- [Service Classes](#service-classes) - each Service Class represents a single CrowdStrike API service collection
+- [The Uber Class](#the-uber-class) - an all-in-one class that provides a singular interface for the entire CrowdStrike API

 ![Class Types](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/class_types.png)

 ### Service Classes